AdaptiveCpp/adaptivecpp.github.io/_pages/about.md

 author_profile: true
 ---

-This is the website and blog of the [hipSYCL](https://github.com/illuhad/hipSYCL) project - a modern SYCL  implementation with broad hardware support.
-Here, we discuss all things hipSYCL, SYCL, and heterogeneous computing.
+This is the website and blog of the [AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp) project (formerly known as hipSYCL / Open SYCL) - a modern SYCL and C++ standard parallelism offloading implementation with broad hardware support.
+Here, we discuss all things AdaptiveCpp, SYCL, and heterogeneous computing.